The 11 Best Underwear Brands Every Woman Should Know — PHOTOS

 1. Hopeless Lingerie

 Have you heard of period panties?
 The team at THINX is behind this innovative pair of knickers.
-According to its website, THINX spent more than three years developing the technology that would make this innovative style of underwear functional during a woman's period.
+According to its website, the team behind THINX spent more than three years developing the technology that would make this innovative style of underwear functional during a woman's period.
 Each pair of underwear on its site lists the level of absorbency, and there's a pair that works for a number of different flows.
 THINX's mission extends beyond function too.
-The brand is also working to combat the taboo surrounding menstruation while helping empower women in Uganda.
+The brand is also working to empower young people with medically accurate and inclusive information about their bodies.

 3. Curves By Oh La La Cherie